jar-o/rotvpn/README.md

 [unbound](https://github.com/NLnetLabs/unbound)).
 It is designed to be ephemeral, so you can rotate to a new server with a single command.

-_Currently, only [DigitalOcean](https://digitalocean.com) is supported since
-they have a great API -- but other providers may be added in the future._
+_Currently, only [DigitalOcean](https://digitalocean.com) and [AWS](https://aws.amazon.com/) are supported.
+Other providers may be added in the future...
+Got a favorite?
+Feel free to send a patch!_

 # Installation